Hong Nan-pa

-Hong Nan-pa (April 10, 1897 or 1898 – August 30, 1941) was a Korean composer, violinist, conductor, music critic and educator.
+Hong Nan-pa (April 10, 1898 – August 30, 1941) was a Korean composer, violinist, conductor, music critic and educator.
 He is best known as the composer of Bongseonhwa (봉선화, literally Garden Balsam) written in 1919.
 It is generally considered as the first true Korean original song composed in Western style.
 It was widely sung during the period.
 Hong also contributed to developing Korean culture during the period with his diverse cultural activities.